ddemidov/vexcl/README.md

 The drawback of the above approach is that you have to store and access an index vector.
 Sometimes this is a necessary evil, but in this simple example we can do better.
-In the following example lightweight expression is used to construct the same permutation:
+In the following snippet lightweight expression is used to construct the same permutation:

 ~~~{.cpp}